mattfaltyn/MIT-Challenge/README.md

 ### 6.042J: Mathematics for Computer Science
 - Instructor(s): Prof. Albert R. Meyer & Prof. Adam Chlipala
 - Term: Spring 2015
+- Status: Complete
 - Start date: April 27, 2022
 - Completion date: May 5, 2022
-- Project: Raw implementation of RSA cryptosystem
-- Status: Complete

 **Matt's Review**: 6.042J was almost all review from a collection of introductory undergrad math courses (mostly number theory, group theory, graph theory, and real analysis with a sprinkle of probability at the end).
 It was a well designed course with easy-to-follow course notes.
 5/5!

 ### 6.004: Computation Structures
 - Instructor(s): Prof. Chris Terman
 - Term: Spring 2017
+- Status: In Progress
 - Start date: May 15, 2022
 - Completion date: TBD
-- Project: TBD
-- Status: In Progress

-Matt's Review:
+Matt's Review: TBD

 ### 6.005: Software Construction